dabrahams/WhitherSequence/README.md

 `for`...`in` to interact with a more complicated protocol such as `Collection`, we decided that streams sequences deserved their own protocol…  *without ever discovering a model that couldn't efficiently support multi-pass traversal*.
-Arguably—for a reasonable definition “efficient”—the
+Arguably—for a reasonable definition of “efficient”—the
 [GeneratorCollection](GeneratorCollection.swift) adapter described below demonstrates that no such model exists.